 “If I were to air how I feel… the worst thing that could happen would be to bring my ‘war’ out into the open where it could be waged more intelligently.
 And we might even come to a better understanding…” – Perls, Hefferline & Goodman

 Ideally, both partners would feel free to say what they think and feel.
-But when you’re not confident that you’ll be able to either reach a place of genuine agreement or agree to disagree, this can feel hard.
+But when you’re not confident that you’ll be able to either reach a place of genuine agreement or agree to disagree, this can difficult.

 Do you or your partner ever sulk, withdraw, get offended, pretend to agree just to keep the peace, or brush issues under the carpet?

-Being two different people in one relationship can be hard sometimes!
+Being two different people in a relationship can be hard sometimes!

-Strong feelings of either – or both – guilt and resentment can be a sign that partners are struggling with their differences internally, instead of getting them out in the open.
+Strong feelings of either – or both – guilt and resentment can be a sign that you’re struggling with differences between you and your partner internally, instead of getting them out in the open.

 It happens when we’re afraid to let each other see our whole selves, with our whole range of desires (including ones which are inconvenient to our partners).

-How to deal with resentment towards your partner?
-Tell them how you feel, and what you want and need.
+Do you want to know how to deal with resentment towards your partner?
+Part of learning to deal with it is finding a way to share how you feel, and what you want and need.

-If you struggle with this, talking with a counsellor can help.
+If you struggle with this, talking with a relationship therapist can help.

 “Resentment.
 It’s the consequence of our own agreeableness, anger stuck in a loop.
 It’s the hatred we suppress when we are forbidden to give voice to the ways we are hurt or humiliated or frustrated.” – Tiffany Watt Smith